GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 ### **How to create content**
-1. Open apk in device.
+1. open apk in device.
 2. click on connect tab, enter the username,password and Ip address of master machine with port no(Ip:Port no)
-3. click on create tab, Under location tab enter the longitude,latitude,altitude,heading,duration,tilt,range then click add.
+3. click on create tab, Under location tab enter the longitude,latitude,altitude,heading,duration,tilt,range of POI then click add.
 4. you can repeat step 3 for as much you wants to add POI.
-5. To export esp file. click on export button. choose the feature("orbit","spiral","Zoom-to") then select apk to export esp.
+5. To export esp file. click on "Export" button. choose the feature("orbit","spiral","Zoom-to") then select apk for exporting esp.
 6. Finally, open [Google Earth Studio](https://earth.google.com/studio/) in the web browser.
 Select “open project“ then locate the esp file and enjoy the animation.
 7. otherwise you can test the Storyboard(content) just by click on button "Test".